IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 There are also environmental assumptions made by this profile.

 IUA assumes that there will many systems working together to build the access control environment, where IUA provides one part only.
 For example, a glucose monitor may be authorized to have access to a patient's medical record.
 The expectation is that this will mean access to all of the glucose-related information, which will include a variety of measurements and prescriptions.
-But, it is expected that if the device requests other sensitive health data about i will be rejected.
+But, it is expected that if the device requests other sensitive health data about the patient, it will be rejected.

 IUA also assumes that this profile is operating in an environment where access consents are managed by BPPC or other mechanisms.
 For example, there will be a documented consent agreement between a patient and a provider that the provider will provide medical records to a healthcare proxy that is identified and authorized by the patient.
 BPPC is one way to document that agreement.
 IUA is not a substitute for documenting, establishing, and modifying these legal agreements.

 # Open Issues and Question

 - **Issue 11**: IUA does not define scopes at all; therefore, IUA is not in conflict with SMART-on-FHIR.
 However, this supplement includes updates to MHD and does define a Scope for use with MHD transactions.
-That Scope for MHD does not use SMART pattern, but it does not forbid SMART scopes.
+That Scope for MHD does not use a SMART pattern, but it does not forbid SMART scopes.
 IHE requests comments on the IUA, MHD, and SMART-on-FHIR Scope harmonization.

 - **Issue 12**: Given that the IUA Resource Server is grouped with some other IHE-defined actor, and that actor has audit logging requirements, IUA does not need to give a defined audit event for success.
 IUA does require adding an AuditEvent.entity to the AuditEvent defined in the other profile.
 IHE requests comments on a need to define in IUA an AuditEvent specific to a Resource Server that is enforcing a DENY.
 This AuditEvent would be used when the Resource Server prevented the transaction from reaching the grouped Profile/Actor (e.g. MHD Document Responder).
 This AuditEvent would cover reasons for DENY that are not specific to the content of the grouped transaction, e.g., reasons such as: Missing Token, Token validation failure, Token expiration, Scope mismatch, IUA required attributes missing, etc. The expectation is that we can leverage some codes from OAuth.